Hernia Mesh Infection

 Potential Causes of Infection

-Bacteria, such as Staphylococcus and Enterobacteriaceae, mainly cause hernia mesh infections.
+Most hernia mesh infections are caused by bacteria.
+Common culprits include Staphylococcus (staph) and Enterobacteriaceae.
 Risk factors include mesh design, type of surgery and preexisting health conditions.

 Mesh Design